m19c/relay-context/README.md

 # relay-context
 Relay's original `QueryRenderer` requires an environment to determine the graphql endpoint to talk with.
 Mostly you will do something like this:

-A) pass down through props
+- pass down through props
-B) store in the window to access it later on
+- store in the window to access it later on
-C) store it in a registry object to access it later on
+- store it in a registry object to access it later on

 This is where `relay-context` comes into play.
 It provides a high-order component to register your environment(s) at one place (see Example > Main entry point).
 It is also possible to specify a default environment for your `QueryRenderer`.